Visa policy of the Democratic Republic of the Congo

 Visitors to the Democratic Republic of the Congo must obtain a visa from one of the Democratic Republic of the Congo diplomatic missions unless they are citizens of visa-exempt countries, citizens who can obtain a visa on arrival or citizens eligible to obtain an e-Visa.

 In recent years, it is possible to arrange a tourist visa for visiting the Virunga National Park (on the Eastern Border) through the park itself.

+Visitors with a visa that was not issued in the country of residence could be refused entry.
+Visas issued in another country are only accepted when there is no embassy of Congo (Dem.
+Rep.) in the country of residence.